 (b) If the subscription of any Member be in arrears and unpaid for one month, the Secretary shall give notice thereof to the Member.
-If such arrears shall not have been paid within a further month after the giving of such notice, the Council shall have power to direct the removal from the register of the name of the Member and he shall thereupon cease to be a Member.
-Provided that notwithstanding such removal he shall remain liable to the Association for any moneys then owing by him and for any property lent to him or placed in his custody or control.
+If such arrears shall not have been paid within a further month after the giving of such notice, the Council shall have power to direct the removal from the register of the name of the Member and they shall thereupon cease to be a Member.
+Provided that notwithstanding such removal they shall remain liable to the Association for any moneys then owing by them and for any property lent to them or placed in their custody or control.

 (d) Any Member who has resigned from the Association or whose name has been removed from the register may be re-admitted to membership at the discretion of the Council.

 (a) Subject to the provisions of the Constitution the sole control and management of the income, property and affairs of the Association shall be vested in its Council.

 (c) Members of Council shall retire at the Annual General Meeting on completion of three consecutive years in office, but shall be eligible for one further term, after which at least one year must elapse before fresh eligibility.

 (d) The posts of Chairperson, Vice-Chairperson and Secretary will be subject to annual eleciton by Members of the Council.
 Any prospective Chairperson, Vice-Chairperson or Secretary must hace served at least the preceding ten months on the Council to be eligible.
 They may serve for a maximum of five consecutive years then at least ten months must lapse before fresh eligibility.
 Council shall have the right to co-opt the Chairperson, Vice-Chairperson, Secretary, Tresurer and Membership Secretaru if necessary.
 Such co-opted officers will have equal voting rights.